ThinkLabour: 2024–present: Working with Labour in government

-It was announced outgoing Labour MP Jonathan Ashworth, who narrowly lost his seat, was Labour Together's new director.
+It was announced on 9 July 2024 that outgoing Labour MP Jonathan Ashworth, who narrowly lost his seat, was Labour Together's new director.
 Ashworth has close connections with Starmer's leadership team, having served in Starmer's shadow cabinet until his defeat at the election.
-By October 2024, Labour Together had given donations totalling £1.5 million to over 100 different Labour MPs, ranging from donations of £5,000 to £137,168.
+By October, Labour Together had given donations totalling £1.5 million to over 100 different Labour MPs, ranging from donations of £5,000 to £137,168.
 The same month, the group published a report recommending that regional and city mayors be given more power over their budgets and public services.
 The group pushed Starmer's government to set "long-term targets" to reduce immigration, as well as to "de-risk" supply chains by reducing reliances on China for critical minerals, in December 2024.

-The Labour left oriented-Tribune magazine has suggested Labour Together is a "big money operation", highlighting large donors including Trevor Chinn, Martin Taylor, Ian Laming, and William Reeves, to label the think tank an "undemocratic, multimillionaire-funded structure".

 In January 2025, The Times reported that the group had made redundancies, with up to 15% of staff leaving since the previous summer.
 One of these sources stated that Labour Together lacked "much of a purpose or sense of direction anymore", with few appearances from Ashworth and its director of policy Matthew Upton making decisions instead.
 One Labour Together member said that the group had "moved away from being a think tank that speaks publicly about policy", instead turning to "influencing government policy through private conversations with ministers and special advisers".
+The paper highlighted that the think tank was "losing staff and donors" and was "faltering under the leadership" of Ashworth, with MPs reporting receiving an increasing number of job applications from staff at Labour Together and funders turning their attention to other think tanks aligned with the Starmer leadership.
 In March the government discussed plans laid out by the think tank for the restructuring of NHS England and other quangos.
 These plans were dubbed "project chainsaw", in reference to a stunt by Elon Musk in which he wielded a chainsaw to symbolise government cuts.
+In July 2025, Jonathan Ashworth stood down as the organisation’s CEO and in September was replaced by Alison Phillips, former editor of the Daily Mirror.

-Labour Together have faced criticism over their "Farage-flavoured approach" to migration policy, and encouraging the Labour government to "[play] with fire" by leaning "into the anti-migrant policies and rhetoric employed by the populist far-right across Europe" by charity Asylum Matters.
+Labour Together were criticised by charity Asylum Matters over what was alleged to be their "Farage-flavoured approach" to migration policy, and encouraging the Labour government to "[play] with fire" by leaning "into the anti-migrant policies and rhetoric employed by the populist far-right across Europe".
 The LabourList article went on to say that Labour Together was proposing directions that lead to 'the road to a ruinous breakdown of community cohesion and the house of cards that is the progressive electoral coalition that brought Labour to power in the first place.'

-In January 2025 Labour Together was reported to have become "directionless and is making redundancies" by The Times due to the leadership of Jonathan Ashworth.
-The paper highlighted that the think tank was "losing staff and donors" and was "faltering under the leadership" of Ashworth, with MPs reporting receiving an increasing number of job applications from staff at Labour Together and funders turning their attention to other think tanks aligned with the Starmer leadership.